-To further test the capabilities of the Pergear 12mm f2 and collect more sample photos for the upcoming review, I took this little guy out for some night street HDR shooting with a tripod here in Fukuoka Japan.
+To further test the Pergear 12mm f2’s capabilities and collect more sample photos for the upcoming review, I took this little guy out for some night street HDR shooting with a tripod in Fukuoka, Japan.

 This lens is very interesting and fun for the price.
-I found it doesn’t perform great with regards to flaring and shooting into the sun when compared to the Rokinon 12mm that costs more than twice as much ( so not amazing for landscape work ), but this Pergear lens does have some nice sun star effects which could make it a bit more interesting to use for night cityscapes where lighting conditions aren’t as harsh.
+I found it doesn’t perform great with regards to flaring and shooting into the sun when compared to the Rokinon 12mm that costs more than twice as much ( so not amazing for landscape work ).
+Still, this Pergear lens has some nice sun-star effects, which could make it a bit more interesting for night cityscapes where lighting conditions aren’t as harsh.

 Typically if I was shooting for prints or something fancy, I would shoot RAW with exposure brackets +-2EV at ISO 100, but since I was just shooting randomly for fun, and kinda hanging out, RAW+JPG was fine.